-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of The InterGroup Corporation ("InterGroup" or the "Company") for the fiscal year ended June 30, 2015, will be held at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 on February 17, 2016 at 2:30 P.M. for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of The InterGroup Corporation ("InterGroup" or the "Company") for the fiscal year ended June 30, 2016, will be held at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 on March 2, 2017 at 2:30 P.M. for the following purposes:

-- To elect two Class A directors to serve until the fiscal 2018 Annual Meeting; - To ratify the retention of Burr Pilger Mayer, Inc. as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2016; (2)and - (3) To transact such other business as may properly come before the meeting, or any postponements or adjournments thereof.
+- (1) To elect two Class B directors to serve until the fiscal 2019 Annual Meeting; - (2) To ratify Hein & Associates LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2017; - (3) To approve, in a non-binding vote, the compensation of our named executive officers; - (4) To determine, in a non-binding vote, whether a shareholder vote to approve the compensation of our named executive officers should occur every one, two or three years; and - (5) To transact such other business as may properly come before the meeting, or any postponements or adjournments thereof.

-The Board of Directors has fixed the close of business on January 4, 2016 as the record date for determining the shareholders entitled to notice of, and to vote at, the Annual Meeting or any postponements or adjournments thereof.
+The Board of Directors has fixed the close of business on January 13, 2017 as the record date for determining the shareholders entitled to notice of, and to vote at, the Annual Meeting or any postponements or adjournments thereof.

-The Company's Annual Report for the fiscal year ended June 30, 2015 accompanies this Notice of Annual Meeting of Shareholders and Proxy Statement.
+The Company's Annual Report for the fiscal year ended June 30, 2016 accompanies this Notice of Annual Meeting of Shareholders and Proxy Statement.